DHEA

 What is DHEA?

 DHEA, or dehydroepiandrosterone, is a vital hormone, with the highest circulating levels of any steroid in the human body.
-It is produced from cholesterol by the outer layer of the adrenal glands in both men and women, and also produced in small amounts by the ovaries and testes.
-The main function of DHEA is as a precursor to male and female sex hormones, including testosterone and estrogen.
+It is produced from cholesterol by the outer layer of the adrenal glands in both men and women, and by the ovaries and testes in small amounts.
+DHEA functions as a precursor to male and female sex hormones, including testosterone and estrogen.
 Natural DHEA levels peak in early adulthood and generally decline slowly with age.

 Who May Benefit From DHEA Supplementation?

 DHEA may help relieve a variety of symptoms in menopausal women, including thinning of vaginal tissue and vaginal dryness, decreased libido, brittle bones, and hot flashes.
-It has also shown to improve skin texture and appearance in people over the age of sixty, especially women.
+It has also been shown to improve skin texture.

 DHEA may improve mood, fatigue, and joint pain in older men with low androgen hormone levels.